-- 9.6.7.1 Eligible full-time and part-time Employees will receive 10 weeks Council Paid Parental Leave after the birth or adoption of their child at the Employee's ordinary wage rate, provided they have completed 12 months' of continuous service.
-This leave will be paid based on the Employee's contracted hours prior to taking the leave. - 9.6.7.2 This Paid Parental Leave shall be available only to the parent who is fulfilling the role of primary care giver of the child/children.
-It is not the intention of this clause to enable both parents to take paid parental leave as the primary carers simultaneously except in the following circumstances: - 9.6.7.2.1 Secondary carers will have the period of paid parental leave reduced by the length of any period of paid parental leave received by their partner from their partner's employer if they intend to become the primary carer. - 9.6.7.2.2 Secondary carers converting to primary carers will be required to provide documentation confirming their partner's pregnancy as required by the Award and verification of any period of paid or unpaid parental leave taken by their partner from their employer. - 9.6.7.3 On the birth or adoption of a child, eligible full-time and part-time Employees may receive up to two (2) weeks Council Paid Partner Leave at the Employee's ordinary wage rate, provided they have completed 12 months' of continuous service.
+- 9.6.7.1 Eligible full-time and part-time Employees will receive Council Paid Parental Leave after the birth or adoption of their child at the Employee's ordinary wage rate, provided they have completed 12 months' of continuous service with Council.
 This leave will be paid based on the Employee's contracted hours prior to taking the leave.
+Council Paid Parental Leave will be paid as follows: - 9.6.7.1.1 10 weeks for Employees with 12 to 24 months continuous service with Council: - 9.6.7.1.2 12 weeks for Employees with more than 24 months continuous service with Council. - 9.6.7.2 This Paid Parental Leave shall be available only to the parent who is fulfilling the role of primary care giver of the child/children.
+It is not the intention of this clause to enable both parents to take paid parental leave as the primary carers simultaneously except in the following circumstances:

-- 9.6.7.4 Periods of paid Parental Leave are not in addition to the periods of unpaid Parental Leave provided in Clause 6.5.2 of the Award or any entitlements under state or federal legislation (including, but not limited to the Paid Parental Leave Act 2010 as amended from time to time), or any relevant industrial instrument, whether the Employee claims for such entitlements or not. - 9.6.7.5 Any amount of Council Paid Parental leave which an Employee is eligible to receive pursuant to this Agreement will be reduced by the amount of any other entitlement to paid Parental Leave the Employee is entitled to receive pursuant to state or federal legislation (including, but not limited to, the Paid Parental Leave Act 2010 as amended from time to time), or any relevant industrial instrument whether the Employee claims for such entitlements or not.
+- 9.6.7.2.1 Secondary carers will have the period of paid parental leave reduced by the length of any period of paid parental leave received by their partner from their partner's employer if they intend to become the primary carer. - 9.6.7.2.2 Secondary carers converting to primary carers will be required to provide documentation confirming their partner's pregnancy as required by the Award and verification of any period of paid or unpaid parental leave taken by their partner from their employer. - 9.6.7.3 On the birth or adoption of a child, eligible full-time and part-time Employees may receive up to two (2) weeks Council Paid Partner Leave at the Employee's ordinary wage rate, provided they have completed 12 months' of continuous service.
+This leave will be paid based on the Employee's contracted hours prior to taking the leave. - 9.6.7.4 Periods of paid Parental Leave are not in addition to the periods of unpaid Parental Leave provided in Clause 6.5.2 of the Award or any entitlements under state or federal legislation (including, but not limited to the Paid Parental Leave Act 2010 as amended from time to time), or any relevant industrial instrument, whether the Employee claims for such entitlements or not. - 9.6.7.5 Any amount of Council Paid Parental leave which an Employee is eligible to receive pursuant to this Agreement will be reduced by the amount of any other entitlement to paid Parental Leave the Employee is entitled to receive pursuant to state or federal legislation (including, but not limited to, the Paid Parental Leave Act 2010 as amended from time to time), or any relevant industrial instrument whether the Employee claims for such entitlements or not.